Farama-Foundation/Minari/README.md

 Minari is the new name of this library.
 Minari used to be called Kabuki.

 Minari is intended to be a Python library for conducting research in offline reinforcement learning, akin to an offline version of Gymnasium or an offline RL version of HuggingFace's datasets library.
-The goal is to release a fully working beta in late November or early December.
+This library is currently in beta, and we're targeting having a complete initial release in February

 We have a public discord server (which we also use to coordinate development work) that you can join here: https://discord.gg/jfERDCSw.